Ruben-Arushanyan/comfortable/website/docs/$value/index.md

 ---
 sidebar_position: 1
-description: 'The $value is the main class that provides the common methods to work with JavaScript value regardless of the value type․'
+description: 'The $value is the main class that provides the common methods to work with JavaScript values regardless of the value type․'
 title: '$value'
 keywords: ['value', 'js-value', 'any-js-value', 'javascript', 'comfortable', 'comfort', 'util', 'utils', 'utility', 'utilities', 'extras', 'helpers', 'stdlib', 'boost', 'oop', 'oop-in-javascript', 'object-oriented-programming', 'oop-principles', 'object-oriented']
 ---

-The **$value** is the main class that provides the common methods to work with JavaScript value regardless of the value type․
+The **$value** is the main class that provides the common methods to work with JavaScript values regardless of the value type․

 ## Import